'Drip Drop' Sculpture

 'Drip Drop' commemorates the twenty fifth year of the 'Change for Good' collaboration between Cathay Pacific and UNICEF.
 Cathay's inflight fundraising scheme has gathered coins from around the world which are used by UNICEF to provide water and to ensure that clean water reaches many children

 Coins have been carefully chosen for their shape, colour and country of origin.
 The use of the lone drop of water is symbolic of the profound impact and empowerment that provision of sanitised water has upon a child's future.
-The splash represents the abundance of this impact that this has on the individual's life thus empowering children to thrive and fulfil their full potential to overall benefit a better world.
+The splash represents the abundance of this impact that this has on the individual's life thus empowering children to thrive and fulfill their full potential to overall benefit a better world.

 Location: The sculpture is currently displayed at Cathay Pacific headquarters Cathay City, Hong Kong International Airport.